4 Must-Have Dog Training Supplies (Number 3 is Our Favorite)

-- Training Pouch that is Easy to Wear - Some have straps that wrap around your waste.
+Some have straps that wrap around your waist.
 Others have clips that hook onto your belt or the waist of your pants.
 So decide which one appeals to you more.

-- Durable Training Bag - The most important thing is that it is made from durable material.
+Important note; make sure your training bag is from a reputable company that uses durable material.
 After all, if it’s not any better than a plastic sandwich bag, there’s no reason to spend your money on it!

-- Dog Treat Pouch that is Multi-functional - There are a lot of designs that also include extra features like doggy bag dispensers for cleaning up after your dog goes to the bathroom.
+Many designs also include extra features like doggy bag dispensers for cleaning up after your dog goes to the bathroom.
 And some have extra pockets where you can store a clicker or other things you might want to have quick access to while training.

 For treats, you have a lot of different options.
-There are lots of different kinds of special dog treats available and the right one for you will depend on your dog’s tastes.
+There are many different kinds of special dog treats available, and the right one for you will depend on your dog’s tastes.

 So if you aren’t sure, you can try out a few different kinds to see what your dog seems to enjoy most.

 Dog treats come in different flavors and sometimes offer other benefits like removing plaque buildup on your dog's teeth or providing much-needed vitamin supplements.

 The right dog training supplies will make the training process a lot easier and more effective.
 But they work best when you know how to make the most out of them.

 So be sure to do plenty of research on incorporating each of these dog training accessories into your training method.

 There are some great online resources to help you find and use the correct method based on your dog’s personality and needs.